-Air Date April 17, 2014
+Air Date July 23, 2014

-For more information, visit his blog.
+For more information, visit Joe Dallas online.

 Janet Parshall has been the recipient of the National Religious Broadcasters on-air radio personality award in 2008 and 2011.
 In 1998, she was elected to the board of directors and the executive committee of the National Religious Broadcasters.
-She has authored several books, including her latest, Buyer Beware: Finding God in the Marketplace of Ideas.
+She has authored several books, including her latest, Buyer Beware: Finding Truth in the Marketplace of Ideas.
 Parshall and her husband, Craig, live in Virginia, and have four children and six grandchildren.